kieroxide/Wikidata-Entity-Graph-Visualiser/README.md

 # Wikidata Entity Graph Visualizer

 A full-stack project for exploring and visualizing entity-relationship graphs from Wikidata using a custom force-directed layout.
 The project consists of a Python backend for crawling, cleaning, and serving Wikidata graphs, and a TypeScript/Vite frontend for interactive visualization.

+Stable 60fps up to 250 entities

 ---

 ## Try it out now online!

 Deployed github page: https://kieroxide.github.io/Wikidata-Entity-Graph-Visualiser/